-Set up the scope and circuit as shown.
+Set up the scope and circuit as shown on the next page.
 This is a voltage divider for AC voltages.
 Use an Agilent or HP 33120A function generator as the signal generator.
-(It's internal source resistance R_s is shown on the schematic to remind you that it exists).
-Using the knob and arrow buttons, set the signal generator to 4 V{pp} (actual output will be double this, 8V{pp}) at about 100 Hz.
-(Because the scope screen is often 8 divisions high, a signal like 8V{pp} that will fill the screen.)
+(It's internal source resistance Rs is shown on the schematic to remind you that it exists).
+Using the knob and arrow buttons, set the signal generator to 4 $V{pp}$ (actual output will be double this, $8V{pp}$ ) at about 100 Hz.
+(Because the scope screen is 8 divisions high, I will often specify signals like 8Vpp that will fill the screen.)